-Plants, much like humans, need a certain mix of essential nutrients to grow healthy and strong.
 Trace elements like nitrogen, potassium, phosphorus, calcium, sulfur, and magnesium are considered macronutrients.

-Plants also need micronutrients such as boron, copper, iron, manganese, molybdenum, and zinc in very small amounts.
-These also play a critical role in the chemical reactions in plants that allow them to grow at their best.
+These also play a critical role in the chemical reactions in plants that allow them to grow their best.

-However, there are times when plants aren’t able to take in nutrition sufficiently from the soil they are grown in.
-This is called nutrient deficiency.
-If your plants are looking lackluster despite ample watering and sunlight then you might want to consider looking for signs of nutrient deficiency.
+But, there are times when plants aren’t able to take up nutrition sufficiently from the soil they’re grown in.
+This is when we see a nutrient deficiency.
+Journaling is a good way to notice these types of things, too.

 Nutrient Deficiency at a Glance

-Nutrient deficiency happens when garden soils and potting composts lack the necessary nutrient leaves content for plants to absorb and utilize.
-It can also happen if the soil is too acidic, too alkaline, or is waterlogged which makes it difficult for plants to take up soil nutrients.
+It can also happen if the soil is too acidic, too alkaline, or even waterlogged which makes it difficult for plants to take up soil nutrients and can actually lead to them drowning.

 What Does Nutrient Deficiency in Plants Look Like?